 The Tier 5 visa is for certain types of overseas workers wanting to work in the UK on a short-term basis and whose entry to the UK will help to satisfy cultural, charitable, religious or international objectives.

 There are two main categories under the Tier 5 visa route: temporary workers and workers on the Tier 5 Youth Mobility Scheme.

 The Tier 5 temporary worker route is for those with an offer of employment in the UK from a licensed sponsor and contains the following six sub-tiers:

-The Tier 5 Youth Mobility Scheme is specifically for 18 to 30 year olds to undertake a cultural exchange scheme, offering young migrants from various participating countries and territories opportunities to work temporarily while experiencing life in the UK.
+Tier 5 Youth Mobility Scheme: for 18 to 30 year olds to undertake a cultural exchange scheme, offering young migrants from various participating countries and territories opportunities to work temporarily while experiencing life in the UK.

 The requirements for the Tier 5 visa can vary depending on the nature of the job and the sub-tier of temporary worker making the application.
 However, with the exception of those applying under the Youth Mobility Scheme route, to qualify for a Tier 5 visa the following two requirements must be met:

 All Tier 5 visa applicants under the temporary worker route will need to be assigned a CoS from a licensed sponsor before they can apply to come to the UK to work.
 This is a reference number that holds information about the applicant’s personal details and the prospective job on offer.
 It is not an actual certificate or paper document but rather an electronic record.